Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Related Work

-Distributional reinforcement learning has been shown to result in several benefits -- by ascribing randomness to the value of a state-action pair, an algorithm can learn more efficiently for close states and actions~\citep{mavrin2019distributional}, as well as capture possible stochasticity in the environment~\citep{sddrl}.
+Distributional reinforcement learning has been shown to result in several benefits over a mean-based approach -- by ascribing randomness to the value of a state-action pair, an algorithm can learn more efficiently for close states and actions~\citep{mavrin2019distributional}, as well as capture possible stochasticity in the environment~\citep{sddrl}.
+Some works also use distributional RL for risk-sensitive control~\citep{pmlr-v139-fei21a,NEURIPS2022_c88a2bd0, NEURIPS2022_d2511dfb}.
 Multiple families of approaches have emerged.

 Estimating a parameterized distribution is a straightforward approach, and has been explored from both Bayesian~\citep{strens2000bayesian, vlassis2012bayesian} and frequentist~\citep{gtdqn} perspectives.
 However, this usually requires an expensive likelihood computation, as well as making a restrictive assumption on the shape of the return distribution $Z$.
 For instance, assuming a normal distribution when the actual distribution is heavy-tailed can yield disappointing results.